 Robin Starling, Lady Lawyer

 She’s a five-foot-eleven, a 31-year-old blonde who is already making a reputation for herself in criminal defense work.
-Join her fan club and get a free ebook.
+Here is how she describes herself.

 The photo that had accompanied the last newspaper article made me look like a longtime inmate in a woman’s prison.
 It took me a while to recognize the outfit I was wearing, but when I did, I got rid of it.
 “I really don’t like being in the paper,” I said.